 Category Definition of category Basis for recognising expected credit loss provision (ECL) Grade I Counterparty has a low risk of default and 12-month ECL (Performing) does not have any past due amounts.
-Grade II Amount is > 30 days past due or there has Lifetime ECL- not (Under - been a significant increase in credit risk credit impaired performing) since initial recognition.
-Gross III Amount is > 180 days past due to there is Lifetime ECL - credit (Default) evidence indicating the asset is credit- impaired impaired (in default) Write-off Amount is > 365 days past due or there is Amount is written off evidence indicating that the debtor is in Comments and the commen severe financial difficulty and the debtor Virgo Address Andress has no realistic prospect of recovery.
+Grade II Amount is > 30 days past due or there has Lifetime ECL- not (Under been a significant increase in credit risk credit impaired performing) since initial recognition.

-5. Financial Instruments, Financial Risks Management and Capital Management - cont'd
+5. Financial Instruments, Financial Risks Management and Capital Management - cont'd categories: (cont'd)